Thursday 28th February Lovely beaches of southern Barbados 65km

 Atmospheric Six Men's Beach

 We had another shower of rain as we followed patched up roads through this remote area with a scattering of humble little homes to North Point.
 This is the location of Animal Flower Cave, which you could visit.
 We didn't though because as well as me being claustrophobic, there were steep steps down into it which looked difficult.
 It sounded interesting, as there was a pool inside in which you can paddle.
+Instead, we sat to have lunch with the most fantastic view of the wild coast, with waves splashing up over the cliffs.
+This is where the Atlantic Ocean meets the Caribbean.

 The defunct Harrison Point Lighthouse